The Primary Geography Quality Mark (PGQM)

 Schools can take advantage of the support on offer through the GLP to develop their expertise in curriculum - making; using geography to fuel pupil achievement.
 Schools wanting to further develop Global Learning can follow the Quality Mark ‘Next Steps’ to join the GLP in England as a Partner School, or provide evidence of good practice and impact to become a GLP Expert Centre.
 QM accreditation could also lead to recognition for teachers as GLP Lead Practitioners.

-All GA members have free access to a comprehensive set of documents on our PGQM VLE including the PGQM framework, action plans and exemplar materials to help you audit the quality of geography in your school and work towards a higher standard.
-Contact Julie Beattie to request VLE login details.
+All registered schools have free access to a comprehensive set of documents on our PGQM VLE including the PGQM framework, action plans and exemplar materials to help you audit the quality of geography in your school and work towards a higher standard.

 Introduction to the PGQM (PDF, 166k) summarises the award process and answers some frequently asked questions.
 The PGQM: Leading the way in primary geography (PPT, 3.7M) provides an introduction to the Quality Mark and is ideal for using with other staff in school.